 Selections will be made based on criteria described in the FY 2016 application and additional information as specified in this NOFA.

-C. Award Notice: Although subject to change, the GPD Program Office expects to announce grant awards during the late fourth quarter of FY 2019 (September).
-The initial announcement will be made via news release which will be posted on VA's National GPD Program website at www.va.gov/homeless/gpd.asp.
-Following the initial announcement, the GPD Office will mail notification letters to the grant recipients.
+C. Award Notice: Although subject to change, the GPD Program Office expects to announce grant awards during the late fourth quarter of FY 2020 (September).
+The initial announcement will be made by news release which will be posted on VA's National GPD Program website at www.va.gov/homeless/gpd.asp.
+Following the initial announcement, the GPD Program Office will mail notification letters to the grant recipients.
 Applicants who are not selected will be mailed a declination letter within 2 weeks of the initial announcement.